-Instruction is given in records-management concepts, as well as manual and electronic filing rules and procedures. (formerly OFC)
+Records Management Instruction is given in records-management concepts, as well as manual and electronic filing rules and procedures. (formerly OFC) Lecture: 2 hours

-BUS 270 \$\phi\$ a credits Employee Health and Safety
+BUS 270 > 3 credits Employee Health and Safety

 Basic areas of occupational health and safety, history and trends of occupational health and safety and the role of the professional human resource manager are discussed.
 Included is the OSHA requirements, development of compliance programs, record-keeping and dealing with OSHA inspections.